darkestb4light/spoof/README.md

              # R or r (enables the RST bit)
              # S or s (enables the SYN bit)
              # U or u (enables the URG bit)
+-m <message> # Optional message to send in the packet

 [Arguments]
 -s <src>    # Source IPv4 address or hostname to spoof